 Understanding Your Health Insurance and Medical Bills

 Understanding the basics of your health insurance policy terms will not only help you find affordable health insurance but will help you understand your medical bills and your health insurance billing statement after you have filed your health insurance claim.
-41 percent of Americans do not understand their medical bills.
+41% of Americans do not understand their medical bills.
 Here are some tips and resources to help you understand your health insurance bill, billing errors, and how to check or negotiate your medical bill when your health insurance bills are confusing.

 Understanding the Explanation of Benefits (EOB)

 An explanation of benefits is a summary of the costs that your medical provider billed your insurance for and what they did with the claim.
 The EOB is not a bill; it explains how the costs of your medical care (the medical bill) will be split between you and your insurer.
-To see an example of an EOB, you can click here.

 Questions to Ask: Help Understanding Your Medical Bill